Dispute NYC parking tickets for free in just a few minutes

 How much of my time can I save by using DoNotPay?

-After DoNotPay generates the dispute letter you need to dispute and win (or lower the fine), there are three ways to do so:
+DoNotPay generates the letter you need to dispute and win (or at least lower your fine), through one of three methods:

 - Online hearing